henintsoa98/keyosmocom/README.md

-This table is the default key of my sysmosim, so script on this repo only run on my sim only
+This table is the default key of my sysmosim, so script on this repo only run on my sim only. \
+See each folder to see how to setting up.
 <table width="100%" border="1">
 	<tbody><tr>
 		<th>IMSI</th>